PhasesResearchLab/dfttk-2021/docs/source/troubleshooting.rst

         pip install <missed-package> -U  #where <missed-package> should be the name of missed package

     Sometimes, one may meet issue with ruamel_yaml due to ``conda`` bug on namespace of ruamel_yaml vs ruamel.yaml.
 One may Manually delete the files from site-packages.
-In my case, to delete ruamel.yaml the command was rm -rf ``your-path-to-anaconda3``/lib/python``your-version``/site-packages/ruamel*.
-Then
+What I learnt was to delete ruamel.yaml  ``rm -rf your-path-to-anaconda3/lib/python-your-version/site-packages/ruamel*``.
+Then install ruamel.yaml by

     .. code-block:: bash